 For social studies and history educators, finding the perfect edtech tools and virtual learning resources can be difficult.
 There seem to be many new, innovative tools for other subjects, but finding great social studies websites can often be a challenge.
 With this post, we are doing our best to fix that!

 Below, you will find a list of the best social studies websites and resources for teaching about history, geography, civics, and government.
 If you would like to save the list for future reference, add the webmix on Symbaloo or follow our Education Webspace.

 In search of other great edtech tools?
 Symbaloo has listed the best websites and resources across multiple subjects.
-Take a look at our other posts for the best of ELA websites, mathematics, science, virtual learning resources, and even education podcasts!
+Take a look at our other posts for the best of ELA websites, mathematics, science, SEL, virtual learning tools, online learning platforms, and even education podcasts!

 Smithsonian’s History Explorer helps K-12 educators and students locate standards-aligned resources for learning.
 It includes lessons, activities, and interactives organized by resource type, grade level, and historical era.